 All current methods of release detection that the Navy implements at the Facility are reactionary.
 There is no ‘alarm’ until contamination has entered the environment.
 Secondary containment would capture fuel released from the inner wall into an interstitial space and alert Navy operators of releases.

-At the October 7, 2014 Task Force meeting, the Navy stated the importance of the Facility and its need to continually maintain the capacity at Red Hill (15 out of 20 tanks in operations) to support its fuel needs.
-The Navy also stated that secondary containment is “definitely in the future” of the Red Hill facility and estimated a 20 year time frame to conduct feasibility studies and complete installation of secondary containment.
-The Task Force also finds that the Navy plans to study secondary containment options and advanced leak detection technologies in collaboration with the DOH and EPA.
+At the October 7, 2014 Task Force meeting, the Navy stated the importance of the Facility and its need to continually maintain the capacity at Red Hill to support its fuel needs.
+The Task Force finds that the Navy plans to study secondary containment options and advanced leak detection technologies in collaboration with the DOH and EPA.

 SITE ASSESSMENT & CONTINGENCY PLANS

-In continuing efforts to monitor the groundwater for contamination and to better assess the fate-transport model, the Task Force further acknowledges that the drinking water from BWS and the Navy’s drinking water wells are within applicable safe drinking water standards, and that several monitoring wells have been installed in and around the Facility.
-Subsequent to the January 2014 release, the Navy, in coordination with the DOH and EPA, installed two additional groundwater monitoring wells.
+In continuing efforts to monitor the groundwater for contamination and to better assess the fate-transport model, the six (6) groundwater monitoring wells that were previously installed in and around the Facility will continued to be monitored on a regular basis, as well as the Navy’s one drinking water well and the multiple drinking water wells maintained by the BWS.
+Subsequent to the January 2014 release, the Navy, in coordination with the DOH and EPA, installed two additional groundwater monitoring wells in October 2014 (RHMW06 and RHMW07).
 Sampling results will be submitted to the BWS and to DOH, which in turn, will make the data available to the public.

+The Task Force is in agreement that two additional wells is a start, but that more wells are necessary to adequately determine groundwater hydrology and support fate and transport models.
+Diagram 1 maps the location of the existing wells and the two new wells recently installed.

 The Task Force recognizes that the Navy has developed contingency plans to address potential future release.
 These plans are detailed in the Navy’s Integrated Contingency Plan and Red Hill Storage Facility Groundwater Protection Plan (2008).
 In coordination with DOH and EPA, the Navy will periodically review and update these plans and will take responsible actions consistent with the plans, if necessary.